ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/wait.md

 ##### Avoiding OS delay

 When you call `wait`, your board's CPU is in a loop waiting for the required time to pass.
-Using the [mbed RTOS](rtos.md), you can make a call to `Thread::wait` instead.
+Using the [Arm Mbed RTOS](rtos.md), you can make a call to `Thread::wait` instead.